CyberAgentGameEntertainment/AirSticker/README.md

 Such a process can be accomplished by determining the collision between the background and the bullet, generating a CyDecalProjector component based on the collision point information, and constructing a decal mesh.<br/><br/>
 CyDecalProjector components can be created by calling the CyDecalProjector.CreateAndLaunch() method.</br>
 If true is specified for the launchAwake argument of the CreateAndLaunch() method, the decal mesh construction process is started at the same time the component is created.<br/><br/>
-The decal mesh construction process runs over several frames.Therefore, if you want to monitor the end of the decal mesh construction process, you must monitor the NowState property of CyDecalProjector or use the onFinishedLaunch callback, which is called when the mesh generation process is finished.<br/><br/>
+The decal mesh construction process takes several frames.Therefore, if you want to monitor the end of the decal mesh construction process, you must monitor the NowState property of CyDecalProjector or use the onFinishedLaunch callback, which is called when the mesh generation process is finished.<br/><br/>
 The following code is a pseudo code to paste bullet holes on the background using the CyDecalProjector.CreateAndLaunch() method.
 This code sets up a callback that monitors for termination using the arguments of the CreateAndLaunch() method.<br/>
 ```C#
 // hitPosition    Bullet and background collision point.